Catherine de' Medici: Last months and death

 At the meeting of the Estates, Henry thanked Catherine for all she had done.
 He called her not only the mother of the king but the mother of the state.
 Henry did not tell Catherine of his plan for a solution to his problems.
 On 23 December 1588, he asked the Duke of Guise to call on him at the Château de Blois.
 As Guise entered the king's chamber, the Forty-five plunged their blades into his body, and he died at the foot of the king's bed.
-At the same moment, eight members of the Guise family were rounded up, including the Duke of Guise's brother, Louis II, Cardinal of Guise, who Henry's men hacked to death the next day in the palace dungeons.
+At the same moment, eight members of the Guise family were rounded up, including the Duke of Guise's brother, Louis II, Cardinal of Guise, whom Henry's men hacked to death the next day in the palace dungeons.
 Immediately after the murder of Guise, Henry entered Catherine's bedroom on the floor below and announced, "Please forgive me.
 Monsieur de Guise is dead.
 He will not be spoken of again.
 I have had him killed.
 I have done to him what he was going to do to me."
 Catherine's immediate reaction is not known; but on Christmas Day, she told a friar, "Oh, wretched man!
 What has he done? ...
 Pray for him ...
 I see him rushing towards his ruin."
 She visited her old friend Cardinal de Bourbon on 1 January 1589 to tell him she was sure he would soon be freed.
 He shouted at her, "Your words, Madam, have led us all to this butchery."
 She left in tears.